I still don't know where the year went...

 - Baker's floured cooking spray you can use parchment rounds, but I usually just use this spray!

-- 1 10 inch cardboard cake circle (8" would work, but moving the cake is easier with a larger circle)
+- 1 10 inch cardboard cake circle (optional - 8" would also work, but moving the cake is easier with a larger circle)

 - large offset spatula (to spread frosting)